 This Congress will bring together leading authorities on lice to review our current knowledge of lice and louse-borne diseases.
 A major objective of this conference will be the coordination of research into lice and louse-bone-pathogens.
 Systematics plays an increasingly important role in this endeavourand this Congeress will provide a rare opportunity for interaction between members of the medical, veterinary and systematic community.
 The Third Congress will include a diverse array of invited plenary lectures, oral presentations and poster presentations from world authorities.

-The Society for Systematic Biologists invites proposals for symposia at the 2006 SSB meeting to be held at the State University of New York, Stonybrook June 23-27, 2006.
+The Society for Systematic Biologists invites proposals for symposia at the 2007 SSB meeting to be held at the Allan Wilson Center for Molecular Ecology and Evolution in Auckland, New Zealand 18-22 June 2007.
 The meeting will be held jointly with the American Society of Naturalists and the Society for the Study of Evolution.
 Proposals should include (1) a descriptive title, (2) one or two paragraphs explaining the purpose of the symposium and its relevance to systematics, (3) a list of presentations including proposed speakers, their institutions or affiliations, and their presentation titles, (4) an indication of whether the speakers have been invited and whether they have agreed to participate, and (5) the proposed length of each talk.

 The Genealogical World of Phylogenetic Networks